 Location: Buda side (Gellért Hill, Budapest 1118)

-If breathtaking panoramas are what you’re after, hiking up Gellert Hill is one of the most rewarding things to do in Budapest.
-Rising over 200 meters above the Danube, the hill offers sweeping views of the city’s iconic landmarks, from the Hungarian Parliament to the Chain Bridge.
+If breathtaking panoramas are what you’re after, hiking up Gellert Hill is a rewarding experience.
+Rising over 200 meters above the Danube, the hill offers sweeping views of landmarks like the Hungarian Parliament and the Chain Bridge.
+Peaceful green paths wind to the top, with plenty of spots to pause and enjoy the scenery.
+It’s easily one of the top things to do in Budapest.

 Good To Know Before Hiking Gellert Hill